Underfloor heating explained

 Not yet a member?
 Try Which? to unlock our advice and get access to our guide on underfloor heating costs and installation, which is based on speaking to dozens of installers across the country.
 You'll also unlock thousands of product reviews, from boilers to vacuum cleaners.

 Underfloor heating: the pros

-Underfloor heating is a modern and high-spec feature - allowing you to enjoy the luxury of warm floors during cold winter mornings and even providing a good selling point to push up your property's resale price.
+Underfloor heating is a modern and high-spec feature that allows you to enjoy the luxury of warm floors during cold winter mornings.

 Underfloor heating: the cons

-An underfloor heating system can be pricey to install, maintain and run, particularly if it's supplementary to your main heating system - and is generally seen as a luxury extra rather than home heating essential.
+An underfloor heating system can be pricey to install (especially if retrofitted) maintain and run, particularly if it's supplementary to your main heating system.